Patrick Staropoli: 2025–2026: Return to NASCAR

+Staropoli moved up full-time to the NASCAR O'Reilly Auto Parts Series for 2026, signing with Big Machine Racing on December 23, 2025.
+He started the 2026 season with a 18th-place finish at Daytona.

 Non-racing ventures and personal life

 Outside of racing, Staropoli pursues a career in ophthalmology, currently working as a retina surgeon at the Retina Consultants of Texas.
 After graduating from Harvard in 2012, he attended the Miller School of Medicine at the University of Miami, graduating in 2017 with a MD.
 According to Staropoli, he was inspired to enter the medicine field after witnessing a near-fatal racing accident that his father was involved in 2001 at Hialeah Speedway.
 In 2024, Staropoli launched Driving to Fight Blindness, an awareness campaign focused on retinal diseases.
 Speaking about his careers, he stated in an interview with WSVN, "I find that I think I’m a better race car driver because I’m a doctor.
 And the other way around: being a racecar driver makes me a better physician.
 I think the skills definitely translate."

 In 2010, Staropoli was diagnosed with coeliac disease.
 Staropoli's favorite driver is Jeff Gordon, stating in the Sun Sentinel, "I'm the biggest Jeff Gordon fan... having people tell me my whole life that one day I would end up getting to race [in the Cup Series].
 You half believed it, half dreamed it."

+In 2026, Staropoli joined his Big Machine Racing team in working as a tire changer at the ARCA race at Iowa, pitting the Clubb Racing Inc. No. 03, driven by Alex Clubb.